sirnino/sirnino.github.io/src/content/posts/top-5-design-pattern-every-programmer-should-know-and-use.md

 name = "Nino Sirchia"

 +++
+# TLDR

+Following a design pattern is the best way possible you have to solve a problem without undesired side effects.

+There are a lot of design patterns for many different purposes.
+But the top 5, in my opinion, is the following one:

+1. Singleton (Creational Pattern)
+2. Factory (Creational Pattern)
+3. Strategy (Behavioral Pattern)
+4. Observer (Behavioral Pattern)
+5. Facade (Architectural Pattern)
+6. Lazy Loading (Performance Pattern)

 # What is a design pattern?

 Every developer, sooner or later, is faced with frequent problems for which someone else, on the basis of various experiences, has defined a solution universally recognized as "the best one".